 Removing Stains, Dust & Stuck-on Items from Your Gym Floor

 Every day, you should vacuum your gym floor.
 If you have a home gym, you can cut this back to every couple of days, depending on how many people are using the gym.
 You should use a vacuum with soft bristles and adjust the vacuum to a carpet setting.

 Step Two: Manually Remove Stuck On Items

-It is not uncommon for gym goers to bring gum or other nasties into the gym on the bottom of their shoes.
+If your members aren’t regularly cleaning and washing running shoes or gym bags, it is not uncommon for gym goers to bring gum or other nasties into the gym.
 These can easily get attached to your rubber flooring.
 The vacuum won’t remove them, so you’ll need to get down on your hands and knees and scrape them off.

 I recommend that you use a wooden or plastic scraper rather than a metal one.
 I can tell you from sorry experience that metal scrapers can easily gouge into your rubber matting!